 Instruction/review of basic weight training principles, safety considerations, etiquette, exercise selection, and techniques using free weights and machines.
 Emphasis will be on developing a personal weight training program.

-HEAL145 Weight Training II (1 credit)
+(1 credit, course may be repeated once for a maximum of 2 credits)